 It can be tough to know when it’s time to get a new roof as opposed to a professional cleaning or repair.
 While roofs and shingles are made to last, the wear and tear of the elements will take their toll over time.
-Here are a few things to consider when you question whether it’s time for a new roof:
+Here are 8 signs you need a new roof, and how to catch them:

 Does your roof look just plain worn out?
 Do you see moss or dark streaks throughout (both can be a sign of moisture, which is damaging to your roof)?
 Does your entire roof appear to be sagging?